-2.5.3 Footprint calculation and tile coverage assessment
+2.5.3.
+Footprint calculation and tile coverage assessment

 The third step involves associating underwater predictions with aerial tiles.
-This assignment is achieved by identifying underwater images whose camera position centre falls within the boundaries of the aerial tiles.
+This assignment is achieved by identifying underwater images whose camera position center falls within the boundaries of the aerial tiles.
 After associating underwater images to aerial tiles, the next step is to compute the footprint of each underwater image to filter out aerial tiles with not enough underwater coverage.
-In Figure 5, we outline the process to calculate the footprint of underwater images based on data from ASV sensors.
+In Fig. 8, we outline the process to calculate the footprint of underwater images based on data from ASV sensors.
 Using bathymetric data from the echosounder, we measure the distance between the camera and the seabed, which determines the scale of the area captured in each image.
 The camera orientation in the XYZ axis plane is defined by the roll, pitch, and yaw angles, which determine how the field of view (FOV) is directed relative to the seafloor.
 Finally the FOV, divided into horizontal (FOV_h) and vertical (FOV_v) angles, defines the area visible to the camera.
 By projecting these angles down to the seafloor, we calculate the intersection points, forming a polygonal footprint that represents the region covered by the image.
 This footprint is necessary to associate each underwater image with a specific area of the seafloor.
-Merging the footprints of all underwater images associated with a tile, we obtain the union of the footprints, which represents the area covered by the underwater images associated with the tile.
+Merging the footprints of all underwater images associated with a tile, we obtain the union of the footprints, which represents the area covered by the underwater images associated with the tile.2

 This allows us to filter out tiles with not enough underwater coverage.
-An example of such a tile is shown in Figure 4b, where a group of tiles extracted on the same orthophoto is shown.
+An example of such a tile is shown in Fig. 7(b), where a group of tiles extracted on the same orthophoto is shown.
 Tiles whose center is represented by a red point are classified as useful, since they are completely covered by underwater images.
 On the contrary, tiles represented by an orange triangle are classified as useless, since they do not have enough coverage of underwater images.

+2.5.4.
+Transforming underwater predictions into aerial annotations

-2.5.4 Transforming underwater predictions into aerial annotations predicted as belonging to the class c by the teacher model.
+The fifth step is to transform underwater predictions into aerial annotations.
+The trivial approach would be to associate the presence of a class c in a tile t if at least one underwater image associated with the tile is predicted as belonging to the class c by the teacher model.
 Or, in other words, if class c is not predicted as being absent on all underwater images associated with tile t, which can be formulated as: